cybertomp-framework/cybertomp-framework.github.io/codeofconduct.md

   - "/assets/img/section-cover.png"
 ---

-# CyberTOMP Code of Conduct

 ## 1. Purpose
-CyberTOMP is an open framework for cybersecurity management based on formal research.
+CyberTOMP® is an open framework for cybersecurity management based on formal research.
 We aim to maintain an inclusive, collaborative, and respectful community.

 ## 2. Principles
 - **Respect**: Treat everyone with courtesy, regardless of experience, identity, or background.